woo-in/DATA-STRUCTURES-Principles-and-Applications/CHAPTER 4 List/ListArrayVersion/ListADT.md

 Rest of the part follows next.

 **void AddLastElementList(List q_list, ItemType add_item)**
-Add add_item to the end of present part.
+Add add_item to the end of present part of q_list.

 **ItemType RemoveRankElementList(List q_list, const int rank)**
 Remove specific rank of q_list and return it.